-- Settlement Risk Committee

-- Rules & Governance Committee

 - Appointments Committee

 - Remunerations Committee

 - Access Committee

 - Service and Operations Committee

-- 3.30 One of the independent non-executive Directors chairs each Committee, except for the Access and the Service and Operations Committees, which are chaired by FPSL staff.
+- 3.27 One of the independent non-executive Directors chairs each Committee, except for the Access and the Service and Operations Committees, which are chaired by FPSL staff.
 All Committees, apart from Development and Service and Operations Committees, report to the Board.

-- 3.31 The Board of Directors makes decisions on investment opportunities.
-FPSL has cited Paym as an example of a successful innovation despite some participants not being ready to adopt the change.
-The Board has options for how to recover investment funding from members.
-In general, if the investment has a significant 'network benefit', funding is likely to be raised through fees (with VocaLink funding upfront).
-If the benefit is more skewed to certain members, funding may be raised in proportion to member benefits.
+- 3.28 Directors are under a duty to avoid situations in which they have or can have a direct or indirect interest that conflicts or could conflict with the interest of the company.